For Free Online Home Insurance Quotes, Visit Our Home Insurance Resource Center.

 What they didn’t realize, Raphael said, was that the cost of raw materials and fuel continued to rise, even as the property values plummeted.
 While the construction industry was devastated by layoffs, and new construction all but ceased during the depths of the global economic crisis, the economy was booming in China.
 All of which, on top of an Asian building boom, drove up the costs of steel, copper, oil and lumber worldwide.

-Although the gap between the two prices today has narrowed somewhat, a 2012 study by Marshall & Swift/Boeckh Insurance found that more than 60 percent of homes today are still underinsured by 18 percent.
+Although the gap between the two prices today has narrowed somewhat, many families do not have enough homeowners coverage to pay for the replacement cost of rebuilding their homes..
 As a result, some families facing the loss of their homes are not being reimbursed enough to rebuild.
 Instead, they are forced to move to a much smaller house in what might be a worse neighborhood.

 Amy Bach, executive director of the advocacy group United Policyholders, recommends using some low-cost computer modeling tools that are similar to the ones the insurance companies use to determine their rates.
 She goes on to say that for just $8 and $7 respectively, AccuCoverage and HomeSmart Reports will produce an accurate report of the the total replacement costs you are likely to incur.